AI-Agent Civilization Sim

 The public downloads are still for preview validation, not for a normal player launch.
 Each platform gets one main package so you do not have to make a packaging decision first.

-Formal announcement is still pending.
 The current release notes are mainly build notes and verification info, not a player launch notice.

 Recommended for this device